19JeHe92/LABOR/README.md

 # LABOR
-LABOR is a Game for the HTC Vive developed by students.
+LABOR is a Game for the HTC Vive developed by students in Unity.
 Make sure to check out http://sgdc.de